NibbleClassic/NibbleClassic-Nest-Wallet/docs/functional-tests.md

 Send NBX, valid payment id | popup NBX sent. amount is received on the other end with correct payment id Send NBX, valid integrated address | popup NBX sent. amount is received on the other end with correct payment id from integrated address
-Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and NibbleClassicd started before | NibbleClassicd should not be started automatically and should not close after wallet is closed
+Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and Nibbled started before | Nibbled should not be started automatically and should not close after wallet is closed
-Open wallet with local blockchain selected and NibbleClassicd not started before | NibbleClassicd should start automatically and should close after Nest is closed
+Open wallet with local blockchain selected and Nibbled not started before | Nibbled should start automatically and should close after Nest is closed
 Test using the wallet with local blockchain selected | Test using the wallet with remote node selected |
 Reduce window height and test scrolling |